Incorporate Chess into your Math curriculum with the Chess Detective ® !

 Can be used in conjunction with Chess Workbook for Children

-English versions are sold in the United States, Canada, Great Britain, France, Spain, Italy, and Germany.
+English versions are sold in the United States, Canada, Great Britain, France, Spain, Italy, Germany, and Japan.

 You can purchase any of Todd’s book on Amazon by clicking here.